Malnutrition, an Overview

 We can further divide undernutrition into:

-Marasmus results from severe deficiency of both calories and protein.
+Marasmus is one of the types of malnutrition that results from severe deficiency of both calories and protein.
 It commonly happens in kids and produces symptoms like weight loss, dehydration, as well as fat and muscle loss.
 For babies, the best way to prevent marasmus is for the mother to breastfeed.